elastic/rally/docs/adding_tracks.rst

       }
     }

-This query is defined statically in the track specification but sometimes you may want to vary parameters, e.g. search also for "mechanic" or "nurse".
-In this case, you can write your own "parameter source" with a little bit of Python code.
+This query is defined statically but if you want to vary parameters, for example to search also for "mechanic" or "nurse, you can write your own "parameter source" in Python.

 First, define the name of your parameter source in the operation definition::